7 Things I'm Happy to Do Without in My Life

 These few versatile pieces wouldn't be enough for a true chef (but then again, they might be).
 Of course, if you love to bake, do your own canning, or regularly host more people for multi-course dinners, you'll need more equipment.
 In that sense, having a minimalist kitchen requires some minor adjustments based on priorities, lifestyle, and family size.

 I always thought I was allergic to perfume until I read that my headaches and asthma-like reactions were actually signs of chemical injury.
 Fragrances are made with synthetic substances largely derived from petroleum products.
 Many contain known carcinogens, neurotoxins, and endocrine disruptors.
 I no longer use scented body products or detergents, except for Dr. Bronner's lavender bar soap.
 Scented candles, too, are loaded with chemicals.
 If I burn a candle, I prefer natural beeswax.

 The chemical issues are also true of nail polish, remover, and makeup; and makeup is often tested on animals who endure appalling conditions.
 I file and buff my nails and leave them naturally pale pink.

 When I used to perform in operas and musicals I wore stage makeup – under bright stage lights you need makeup.
 But most of us aren't onstage, and we really can do without makeup!
 (Note: I sometimes use Burt's Bees tinted lip balm.)
 If you have a good haircut and clean hair, dress simply in clothes that suit your body type and coloring, and most importantly smile and radiate friendliness, practically no one will notice that you're not wearing makeup.
-I'm almost 60, and I often get compliments on my good skin.
+I'm over 60, and I often get compliments on my good skin.

 7. Large wardrobe